basarat/typescript-book/docs/destructuring.md

 var {x, y, width, height} = rect;
 console.log(x, y, width, height); // 0,10,15,20
 ```
-Here in the absence of destructing you would have to pick off `x,y,width,height` one by one of `rect`.
+Here in the absence of destructing you would have to pick off `x,y,width,height` one by one from `rect`.

 #### Array Destructuring
 A common programming question : Swap two variables without using a third one.
 The TypeScript solution: